Compensation for Child Abuse

 The abuse in Ireland included cases of Catholic priests involved in sexual assaults as well as widespread physical and sexual abuse of children in Catholic communities.
 It was common for the abusers to be moved to other parishes to avoid scandals or embarrassment in the parish.

-In response to substantial media attention, the government carried out research which took nine years to complete and can be found here.
+In response to substantial media attention, the government carried out research which took nine years to complete.
 The report was released in 2009, which drew on testimony from former inmates and officials from over 250 church-run institutions and details the abuse of children over 70 years.
 The commission found that Catholic priests and nuns had mistreated thousands of boys and girls for decades and that government officials had failed to stop the persistent abuse, including beatings, humiliation and rapes.

 In March 2010, Pope Benedict XVI wrote a pastoral letter of apology for the child abuse that had been carried out by Catholic clergy in Ireland.
 In 2010, the Pope established a formal panel to investigate the sex abuse scandal, saying that it may serve as a method of healing for the country and its Catholic communities.